-Raja Jasjit Singh sahib of Tajpur State, District Bijnor, UP.
+Raja Jasjit Singh sahib of Tajpur Estate, District Bijnor, UP.

-Raja Jasjit Singh Sahib of Tajpur State, District Bijnor, UP
+Raja Jasjit Singh Sahib of Tajpur Estate, District Bijnor, UP

-1. Kunwar Premraj Singh of Seohara State, District Bijnor, UP.
+1. Kunwar Premraj Singh of Seohara Estate, District Bijnor, UP.

-2. Kunwar Raghu Pratap Singh of Seohara State, District Bijnor, UP.
+2. Kunwar Raghu Pratap Singh of Seohara Estate, District Bijnor, UP.

-3. Kunwar Surendrajit Singh Of Tajpur State, District Bijnor, UP.
+3. Kunwar Surendrajit Singh Of Tajpur Estate, District Bijnor, UP.

 4. Major John Weikfield, (Retd).